jm2489/NCAE_CyberGames_Prep/docs/participant-machines.md

     * Make sure to change `YOUR_UCID` (1 entry) and `YOUR_FIRST_NAME` (3 entries).
     * If you stored your key pair in a different location, make sure `IdentityFile` is set appropriately.
+    * `ncae-router`'s IP will almost definitely need to be changed on competition day.

 3. Save and exit.